Church of the Good Shepherd (Rosemont, Pennsylvania): Entrance and bell tower

 Above the main (north) entrance to the church is a polychrome statue depicting the boy Jesus as the Good Shepherd.
 The crenellated bell tower contains bells playing the Cambridge Quarters, as well as ringing the Angelus and ringing before Mass; a bell elsewhere sounds during the eucharistic consecration.
 The chime of bells, donated in 1913, are playable from a console in the Lady Chapel.
 Ten of the bells are stationary; the largest (the 11th bell) can be swung.

 Nave and stained glass

-The nave comprises five bays and a clerestory with stained glass.
+There is a hammerbeam roof.
+The nave comprises five bays and a clerestory, all with stained glass.
 In all, the building's stained glass includes 50 figurative windows and six ornamental windows.

 Rood screen

 A large carved wooden rood screen surmounted with a crucifixion separates the chancel from the nave.
-The screen was added to the building in 1912.
-Its gates are by celebrated blacksmith Samuel Yellin (1884-1940).
+The screen, designed by Percy M. Fowler of Trenton, New Jersey, was added to the building in 1912.
+Its cast iron gates are by blacksmith Samuel Yellin (1884–1940).